Bombardier's Delta, China deals give it edge on Embraer

-Bombardier Inc won up to $3.6 billion in regional jet orders from Delta Air Lines and an undisclosed Chinese client on Thursday, recovering momentum in a segment that had slipped to Brazilian rival Embraer.
+Bombardier Inc (BBDb.TO) won up to $3.6 billion in regional jet orders from Delta Air Lines (DAL.N) and an undisclosed Chinese client on Thursday, recovering momentum in a segment that had slipped to Brazilian rival Embraer (EMBR3.SA).

 Delta said it would buy 40 Bombardier CRJ900 regional jets, with the option to buy an additional 30 planes, in a deal worth up to $3.29 billion.
 Later on Thursday, Bombardier said a Chinese customer had ordered seven CRJ700 jets in a $330 million deal.